graphlab-fr/cosma.graphlab.fr/content/faq.en.md

 ## Is it possible to manage multiple directories?

+This is possible with Cosma CLI v2-beta.

-We plan to make this easily possible via a dedicated menu in a future update.
-In the meantime, it is *technically possible* to do it by following the suggestions below.
+For previous versions, it is *technically possible* to do it by following the suggestions below.

 ### Method 1: History